GiovanniBussi/macports-ci/README.md

  Notice that the `./macports-ci install` script will take care of a number of things, including:

  - Uninstalling HomeBrew (only if `--remove-brew` option is used).
 This is an experimental feature.
-Notice that travis relies on some library instelled by HomeBrew so some feature might not work (I noticed a problem in saving caches)
+Notice that travis relies on some library installed by HomeBrew so some feature might not work (I noticed a problem in saving caches)
  - Finding which version of OSX you have so as to identify the correct MacPorts image when using binary installation from pkg.
  - Trying to use `port selfupdate` multiple times until it succeeds.